carynJohansen/GSR_2017Application/C.Johansen_GSR.md

 3. Is there evidence of local adaptation of these quantitative traits among the populations samples?
 4. Can we use this approach in other populations?
 Can I use this approach in teosinte populations that have been subjected to strong environmental selection on a regional scale?

+Or, a similar but different set of aims.

+1. How much of the genetic variation do QTL effect sizes calculated using phenotype data explain for highly heritable quantitative traits?

+2. How does that compare to the amount of genetic variation that the QTL effect sizes calculated from gene cluster explain for a heritable quantitative trait?

+3. Can RNA expression data be used to show local adaptation on quantitative traits?

+ 4. Can this approach be used in teosinte populations that have been subjected to strong environmental selection on a regional scale?

 #########
 Project Outline